SMLaursen/DTU-SB/framework/README.md

 ### Example

-The example in `/example` is a simulation of a negative feedback device.
+One example in `/example` is a simulation of a negative feedback device.
 Run the example with the command (from the root, i.e. from `/framework`):

     $ java -Xmx2g -jar DTU-SB.bundle.jar -prop example/neg_feedback.properties -d

 The simulation parameters can be found in the file [`neg_feedback.properties`](example/neg_feedback.properties).

+Alternatively download the `Logic-Synthesis.zip` file mentioned [here](https://bitbucket.org/jboysen/dtu-sb) and use the GUI.

 ##API